sio/potyarkin.com/content/posts/20180601-vba-csv-editor.md

-title: Turn Excel into a CSV editor with VBA
+title: Excel as a CSV editor (with VBA)
 tags: excel, vba, gist
 date: 2018-06-01